-The Eliza Thompson House
+History of The Eliza Thompson House

-In 1847, this house on Jones Street was home to Eliza and Joseph Thompson and their seven children.
+In 1847, the house was home to Eliza and Joseph Thompson and their seven children.
 It was one of the finest homes in Savannah, and the location of many grand parties and celebrations.
-The Main House was built in two stages.
-The original structure was built in 1847, with a second section, consisting of what is now the front parlor, the Chatham and the J. Stephens rooms were added around 1870.
+The main house was built in two stages.
+The original structure was built in 1847, with a second section, consisting of what is now the front parlor, the Chatham room, and the J. Stephens room, was added around 1870.

 The front door, which is original to the house, was moved to its present location when the new addition was built.
-Additional changes included the front porch, which was originally flanked by columns on either side of the landing, and a second set of stairs leading up to the front entrance was added.
-The Admiral Turner room was used as the front parlor originally, with the St. Julian room being used as the dining room.
-The bathroom in the Admiral Turner room is located where the original entrance to the home was.
-The bathroom in the St. Julian and the Lindsey rooms are located in the old rear staircase shaft.
+Additional changes included the front porch, which was originally flanked by columns on either side of the landing, and the addition of a second set of stairs leading up to the front entrance.
+The Admiral Turner Room was used as the front parlor originally, with the St. Julian Room being used as the dining room.
+The bathroom in the Admiral Turner Room is located where the original entrance to the home was.
+The bathroom in the St. Julian and the Lindsey Rooms are located in the old rear staircase shaft.
 The closets in both of these rooms are in the old dumbwaiter shaft of the building.

 The entryway into the hallway from the current foyer is one of the original window openings from the 1847 structure.
-Here one can see the substantial thickness of the original walls.
+Here, one can see the substantial thickness of the original walls.

-The J. Stephens room became the master bedroom after the 1870 addition was completed and the Lee room served as a nursery.
-The R. Bruce and Lindsey rooms were the original bedrooms in the house.
-The female servants would have used what is now the Savannah and Telfair rooms as their sleeping quarters.
-The Oglethorpe room was the original kitchen for the property.
-The Chatham room was a summer sitting room and dining area used by all members of the household.
+The J. Stephens Room became the master bedroom after the 1870 addition was completed and the Lee Room served as a nursery.
+The R. Bruce and Lindsey Rooms were the original bedrooms in the house.
+The female servants would have used what is now the Savannah and Telfair Rooms as their sleeping quarters.
+The Oglethorpe Room was the original kitchen for the property.
+The Chatham Room was a summer sitting room and dining area used by all members of the household.

-The original carriage house was on the verge of collapse in 1980 so the Widmans had it razed and built the current thirteen-room structure based on the French Quarter style of New Orleans.
-The back section of the current carriage house stands on the foundation for the original structure and is only about 5 ½ inches taller than its predecessor.
+The original Carriage House was on the verge of collapse in 1980, so the Widmans had it razed and built the current 13-room structure based on the French Quarter-style of New Orleans.
+The back section of the current Carriage House stands on the foundation for the original structure and is only about 5 inches taller than its predecessor.
 The top story was originally used for sleeping quarters for the one male indentured servant.

-Today, Eliza Thompson House maintains its place of honor on Jones Street, which Southern Living Magazine calls "the most beautiful street in Savannah."
+Today, The Eliza Thompson House maintains its place of honor on Jones Street, which Southern Living Magazine calls "the most beautiful street in Savannah."